EGI-Federation/documentation/content/en/users/compute/cloud-compute/block-storage/_index.md

-Block storage volumes that are attached to a VM are exposed as storage volumes that **persist independently from the life of the VM**, and need to be explicitly destroyed when data is not needed anymore.
+Block storage volumes that are attached to a VM are exposed as storage volumes that **persist independently from the life of the VM**, and need to be explicitly destroyed when data is not needed any more.
 Users can create a file system on top of these volumes, or use them in any way you would use a block device (such as a hard drive).